- What is it?

 Permanent contraception is the most common type of contraception overall, and it is a particularly common choice for women age 35 and older.
 Female sterilization closes a woman's fallopian tubes by blocking, tying or cutting them so an egg cannot travel to the uterus.
 There are two primary forms of female sterilization: a fairly new nonsurgical implant system (sold under the brand name Essure), and the traditional tubal ligation procedure (done via laparoscopy or minilaparotomy), often called "getting your tubes tied."

 - Nonsurgical permanent birth control.
 Sometimes called fallopian tube occlusion, the nonsurgical permanent contraception procedure can be performed in your doctor's office with local anesthesia.
 The Essure system uses specially designed spring-like coils called micro inserts.
 (Essure contains nickel and shouldn't be used by women with a nickel allergy.)
 During the procedure, your doctor uses a special instrument called a hysteroscope to place the insert through your vagina and cervix into the opening of your fallopian tube in your uterus.
 There is no incision.
 Within three months, the insert causes your body to form a tissue barrier that prevents sperm from reaching the egg.
 During this three-month period, you need to use another form of birth control.
 After three months, you have to return to your doctor's office for a special x-ray to make sure your tubes are completely blocked.
 In clinical studies, most women reported little to no pain and were able to return to their normal activities in a day or two.
+In 2016, the FDA ordered changes in the package labeling for Essure to include a boxed warning and a "patient checklist," both designed to ensure that women understand the risks and benefits of the device.
+The FDA is also requiring Bayer, the manufacturer of Essure, to conduct a clinical study to determine risks of Essure for particular women.
+The government agency has received about 10,000 complaints about Essure since its release in 2002.

 - Tubal ligation.
 With this type of sterilization procedure, your fallopian tubes are blocked with a ring or burned or clipped shut.
 This procedure is typically performed under general anesthesia in a hospital.
 It can be done via a laparoscopy or a minilaparotomy.